TranPhucVinh/C/Kernel/Interrupt/README.md

 **Note**: If inserting kernel module ``disable_interrupt`` before inserting ``keyboard_interrupt``,  ``keyboard_interrupt`` is still able to register interrupt 1 successfully although interrupt 1 is disable by ``disable_interrupt``.

-## Interrupt for character device examples

-**Example 1**

-Count how many times the keyboard is pressed on Ubuntu by using interrupt 1
+## Interrupt for character device: Count how many times the keyboard is pressed on Ubuntu by using interrupt 1

 Program: [interrupt_for_character_device.c](interrupt_for_character_device.c)